parkerdavis1/birdsmakesound/blog/2020-11-03-eared-quetzal-trip-report/index.md

 More sounds and photos can be found on our eBird checklist [here](https://ebird.org/checklist/S74474732).

 We spent a couple hours with the quetzals as they worked their way down canyon until they eventually flew to some inaccessible trees further from the road.
 Later, on our way out, with our windows rolled down, we could hear the quetzals still squealing in the distance.
-Graced with such things beheld one cannot help but exclaim: What a good bird!
+In these situations you just can't help but say: What a good bird!

 We decided to hike a nearby trail before the long journey home.
 We got some beautiful views of Cave Creek Canyon, both of us smiling ear to ear appreciating the excellent birds we had seen and the adventure they inspired us to go on.